What Every Parent Should Know About Immunizations

 in infants up to 12 months old.
 AAP says that making sure your child is fully immunized

-can help reduce the risk for SIDS by 50%.
+can help reduce the risk for SIDS.
+No evidence has been found linking vaccines as

 Keeping track of immunizations